-- Try to encourage your child not to scratch around her bottom or suck her thumb or fingers.
+- Try to encourage your child not to scratch around his bottom or suck his thumb or fingers.

 - Treat everyone in the family with antiparasitic tablets when someone in the family has worms.

 - If you or your child has worms, regularly wash her clothes and bed linen in hot soapy water every day for up to several days after treatment.

 - Clean toilet seats and potties regularly.